electric-sql/archived-electric-next/docs/about.md

 ## What is `electric-next`?

-[`electric-next`](https://github.com/electric-sql/electric-next) is a clean rebuild.
+[`electric-next`](https://github.com/electric-sql/electric-next) is a clean rebuild of the Electric sync engine.

 We created a new repo at [electric-sql/electric-next](https://github.com/electric-sql/electric-next) and started by porting the absolute minimum code necessary from the previous repo.

 It provides an [HTTP API](/api/http) for syncing [Shapes](https://electric-sql.com/docs/usage/data-access/shapes) of data from Postgres.
 This can be used directly or via [client libraries](/api/clients/js) and [connectors](/api/connectors/mobx).